AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 bis_speeches_tables.zip uploaded in data folder. this data is for preprocessing. the new test set.
 Driving code uploaded in snippets/ for storage - Anusha Chattopadhyay

+Uploaded First implemented code test reult file on challenge data webiste on 25th dec 2022- Renuka Jawaharlal Sahani

+Uploaded Second implemented code test reult file on challenge data webiste on 25th Jan 2023 - Renuka Jawaharlal Sahani

+Caputred the screenshot and uploaded on github(benchmark results which we achieved) - Renuka Jawaharlal Sahani

+Did changes to the old xgboost code implemeted by me.Which is now without randomization.This code crossed the bench mark - Renuka Jawaharlal Sahani

+Wrote steps how to execute the model - Renuka Jawaharlal Sahani

+Updated requirement.txt - Renuka Jawaharlal Sahani